Logan-Garrett/PM2-Replacement/README.md

 # PM2-Replacement
 I hate PM2.
-Time to improve it and create a better debugger with better features that also runs any type of process.
+Time to improve it and create a better logger with better features that also runs any type of process.

 NON-PERMENANT
 Run in CLI: export PATH=$PATH:/path/to/your/executable/directory